-In order to graduate and receive a diploma, students must:
+In order to graduate and receive a diploma\\, students must:

-- 1) complete the full Healthcare Documentation Program, - 2) submit all quizzes and achieve a weighted numerical average of at least 70%, and - 3) have paid at least 50% of tuition and be current in payments. - South Carolina Graduates receive a certificate of completion.
+- 1) complete the full Healthcare Documentation Program, - 2) submit all quizzes and achieve a weighted numerical average of at least 70%, and - 3) be current in payments.

+\\South Carolina Graduates receive a certification of completion.